TryHackMe - Plotted-EMR

 FTP - Port 21

-I notice that FTP (TCP 21) is open, and I can login as anonymous.
+is open, and I can login as anonymous

-There is some interesting directories that I traverse, and finally get to a file called you_are_determined.txt.
+There is some interesting directories that I traverse, and finally get to a file called you_are_determined.txt

 The contents of the file contains a message, and a link.

-The link turns out to be a rick roll, just one of many that is located throughout the room.
+, just one of many that is located throughout the room.

 The other part of the message does contain a clue on what to do next.
-It tells us we need to use the username admin somewhere else.
-I kept that in the back of my mind, and proceeded with further enumeration.
+It tells us we need to use the username admin

 HTTP - Port 80

-After a lot of fuzzing for directories and files, I only came across some rick roll links and another note regarding the admin user.
+After a lot of fuzzing for directories and files, I only came across some rick roll

 MySQL - 5900

-I decided to try and log onto the MySQL server, using the admin username that we were given as a hint, initially with common passwords and then without using a password.
+username that we were given as a hint, initially with common passwords and then without using a password.

-I was able to log in with superuser privileges.
+I was able to log in with superuser

-There weren’t really interesting things that I could find, besides that the root user also does not have a password if connected from localhost.
+There weren’t really interesting things that I could find, besides that the root

-I tested, and I was able to create a user with superuser privileges.
-This would come in handy a bit later.
+I tested, and I was able to create a user with superuser

 HTTP - Port 8890